Free learning resources from arts, cultural and heritage organisations.

 KS3 Design and Technology (Fashion)

-• compare the images
+- Compare the images

-• what is similar about them?
+- What is similar about them?

-• what is different about them?
+- What is different about them?

-• which items do you prer?fe
+- Which items do you prefer?

 • Create a timeline of decades from the 1960s to today.
 Include a drawing or picture of fashion for each decade.